1st Rhode Island Regiment: Legacy

-There is a monument to the 1st Rhode Island Regiment at Patriots Park in Portsmouth, Rhode Island on the site of the Battle of Rhode Island.
-This monument lists names, maps and details of all who fought in the Battle of Rhode Island.
-The 1st RI regimental flag is preserved at the Rhode Island State House in Providence.
+There is a monument to the 1st Rhode Island Regiment at Patriots Park in Portsmouth, Rhode Island, on the Battle of Rhode Island site.
+This monument lists names, maps, and details of all who fought in the Battle of Rhode Island.
+The 1st Rhode Island regimental flag is preserved at the Rhode Island State House in Providence.

-Colonel Greene and Major Flagg are buried at the First Presbyterian Church in Yorktown, New York where there is a large monument in their honor, about two miles north of the site of their deaths.
-There is also a Monument to First Rhode Island Regiment made of stone next to Greene's marker to honor the black soldiers who died defending him; this memorial was added to the African American Heritage Trail of Westchester County in 2004.
+Colonel Greene and Major Flagg are buried at the First Presbyterian Church in Yorktown, New York, where there is a large monument in their honor, about two miles north of the site of their deaths.
+There is also a Monument to First Rhode Island Regiment made of stone next to Greene's marker to honor the Black soldiers who died defending him; this memorial was added to the African American Heritage Trail of Westchester County in 2004.